-- (a) Any arbitrator shall be impartial and independent and shall perform his or her duties with diligence and in good faith, and shall be subject to disqualification for: - partiality or lack of independence, - ii. inability or refusal to perform his or her duties with diligence and in good faith, and - iii. any grounds for disqualification provided by applicable law. - (b) Upon objection of a party to the continued service of an arbitrator, or on its own initiative, the AAA shall determine whether the arbitrator should be disqualified under the grounds set out above, and shall inform the parties of its decision, which decision shall be conclusive.
+- a.
+Any arbitrator shall be impartial and independent, shall perform his or her duties with diligence and in good faith, and shall be subject to disqualification for: - 1. partiality or lack of independence, - 2. inability or refusal to perform his or her duties with diligence and in good faith, and - 3. any grounds for disqualification provided by applicable law. - b.
+Upon objection of a party to the continued service of an arbitrator, or on its own initiative, the AAA shall determine whether the arbitrator should be disqualified under the grounds set out above, and shall inform the parties of its decision, which decision shall be conclusive.

 R-11.
-Time and Place
+Date, Time, Place, and Method of Hearing

-The arbitrator shall fix the time and place for each hearing in accordance with Rule R-7.
-The AAA shall provide to each party notice thereof at least 30 calendar days in advance, unless the parties by mutual agreement waive such notice or modify the terms thereof.
+The arbitrator shall fix the date, time, place, and method (including video, audio or other electronic means when appropriate) for each hearing in accordance with Rule R-7.
+The AAA shall provide to each party notice of the hearing at least 30 calendar days in advance, unless the parties by mutual agreement waive such notice or modify the terms thereof.